rpsreal/LoRa_Ra-02_Arduino/README.md

 Arduino boad or compatible
  - This boad is 3,3V level and not 5V so to use Arduino Uno or Arduino Pro Mini 5V you have to use a Bi-Directional Logic Level Converter.

+ Note: These examples can be used with the RFM95 module but it is necessary to change the frequency in the files.

 # Setup

  Wiring example with Arduino Pro Mini 3,3V 8MHz